 a second assignment, using a different set of data, will be set and will follow the

-same set of steps as in (a) to (e) above.
+same steps as in parts 1 to 3 of assignment 1 above.

 Using the Subject Data Report, observational data, and background information provided, write a comprehensive Cognitive and Educational Assessment report using the template provided.
 Email the assessment report to the trainer, together with the required attachments.